top of page

 7. Post Session: This is one of the most important steps that many GMs skip.
 Capturing session notes and getting feedback from your players.

-1. I like to use AI to draft detailed session notes, not only to keep track of what happened but to train the AI for use in future sessions.
+1. I like to use AI to draft detailed session notes, see my session template and process here, not only to keep track of what happened but to train the AI for use in future sessions.

 Here is a list of prepared encounters that I have worked through for my one-shot session.